simonlevasseur/koTrackChanges/README.md

 ## Dependencies

 This library depends on **Knockout.js v2.3.0 or newer** and **Lo-Dash.js**.

-There are 2 available builds to choose from: a **bare bones version** and a version with a **custom build of lo-dash included**.
-If your project already uses Lo-Dash.js you should use the bare bones version otherwise you must use the version with lo-dash.
+There is a custom lightweight version of lo-dash supplied if you're not already using it otherwise it's not required.

 ## Basic Usage